theam/voice-translation-poc/server/ARCHITECTURE.md

 **Key Enhancement**: Each participant gets their own isolated pipeline with independent:
 - Event buses (4 per participant)
-- Handlers (4 instances per participant)
+- Gateways (4 instances per participant)
-- Provider adapter (can be different per participant)
+- Provider (can be different per participant)
 - Auto-commit state and buffering

 ## Components